Skip to main content

 • Change your tools and hairstyle.
 The daily stress of hair styling can also take a toll on hair follicles and increase hair shedding.
 Avoid heat styling and tight hairstyles that stress your hair.

 • Work on lowering stress.
 Stress is a well-known trigger for telogen effluvium.
 Since weight loss puts you at risk for telogen effluvium, you want to avoid other triggers.
 Whether stress is at work or home, developing a self-care routine can lower stress.
-Deep breathing, walking, and meditation can help lower stress.
-Mindfulness-based stress reduction is another popular way to lower stress.
+Deep breathing, walking, and meditation can all help.
+Mindfulness-based stress reduction is another popular way to tackle high stress levels.

 • Review your diet.
-While there’s no proof that vitamins can help with hair growth, a nutritious diet can boost hair health.
+A nutritious diet can boost hair health.
 Try to include lean proteins, fruits, vegetables, and whole grains in your daily routine.

 Frequently asked questions